youssef-omarrr/Brain-Tumor-Segmentation/README.md

 4. Evaluation — computing Dice and visualizing predictions.

 ## Results (placeholders for v2)
-- Final Validation Accuracy:
+- Final Validation Accuracy: 93.67%
-- Best Dice Coefficient:
+- Best Dice Coefficient: 0.2617

-(These fields will be filled once v2 training and evaluation are completed.)
+> NOTE: In medical imaging, the feature of interest (the tumor) is often a very small percentage of the total image.
+A model that learns to predict everything as "background" can achieve very high pixel-wise accuracy (e.g., 98%) while completely failing at the actual task.
+This is why the Dice score is so important—it specifically measures the overlap of the predicted tumor with the real one.

 ## Results from v1 (historical)
 - **Final Validation Accuracy:** 90.81%